June 29 in History

 Canadian ice hockey player

 Matthew Rempe is a Canadian professional ice hockey player who is a centre for the New York Rangers of the National Hockey League.
-He was drafted by the Rangers in the sixth round of the 2020 NHL Entry Draft.
+He was drafted by the Rangers in the sixth round of the 2020 NHL entry draft.

 Read More